gerwld/gwardaapp_source/SECURITY.md

 GwardaApp aims to provide a safe, customizable, and enjoyable Amazon experience without compromising your privacy or security.
 Thank you for choosing GwardaApp as your Amazon enhancement tool.

-Note: Amazon is a registered trademark of Amazon AB.
-This extension is not affiliated with or endorsed by Amazon AB.
+Impotant Note: Amazon is a registered trademark of Amazon and all related Marks are Trademarks of Amazon.com, Inc. or its affiliates.
+This extension is not affiliated with or endorsed by Amazon.com, Inc or / and its affiliates.